TietoEVRY-CIO-Digital-channels/tieto_styles/README.md

 ## Template for standalone

-@TODO - no idea what was meant to be here.
-Liisa?
+@TODO - no idea what was meant to be here, Liisa.

 ## Build
 @TODO: Should we keep this if it does not work?
 What exactly is this Build anyway?